AmyStephen/amystephen.github.com/_posts/2014-08-04-quality-and-community-software.md

 A healthy open source community understands open participation will result in some bad software.
 Quality and security issues create problems for users and a community must work together to increase the quality of distributed software.

-A wise open source community understand how this challenge is handled, matters.
+A wise open source community understands that *how this challenge is handled*, matters.

 ### Enabling or Disabling Diversity?